Skip to main content

 Between physical replicas, ParadeDB requires the use of a few settings (which are automatically set by CNPG) in order to avoid query cancellation due to ongoing reorganization of the data on the primary replica.

-setting declares the name of the replication slot that a replica should use when it connects to the primary.
-In order forhot_standby_feedback
+• primary_slot_name=$something - The primary_slot_name setting declares the name of the replication slot that a replica should use when it connects to the primary.
+In order for hot_standby_feedback to be used and persistent, a replication slot must be used.

 Without these settings, ParadeDB physical replicas will see much more frequent query cancels, and will report a message recommending that they are used.